VidyaConsultancy/ng-blog/README.md

 - Promises => Push strategy => single value
 - Generator Functions => Pull strategy => multiple value
 - Observable => Push strategy => multiple value | sync + async

+## Unit Testing
+**Karma** is a test runner.
+**Jasmine** is a testing library.
+Assertions **Instanbul** is code coverage lib.

+**TDD** Test Driven Development
+**BDD** Behaviour Driven Development

+__Benefits__
+- Automated
+- Confidence

+**Jasmine Globals**
+describe    - creates a test suit beforeAll   - it runs before all the test cases run. beforeEach  - it runs before each test case is run. afterAll    - it runs after all the test cases run. afterEach   - it runs after each test case is run. it          - creates a single test case expect      - is for single assertion